-The following information applies to the programs housed solely within the Spitzer School: Master of Architecture I, Master of Science in Architecture, Master of Landscape Architecture I and II, and Urban Design (MUP).
+The following information applies to the programs housed solely within the Spitzer School: Master of Architecture I and II, Master of Landscape Architecture I and II, and Urban Design (MUP).
 (Candidates for the interdisciplinary MS Sustainability, including its architecture track, should refer to its application instructions.)
 Spitzer School applications for admission are completed online through the college website, www.ccny.cuny.edu.
-All applications must include a resume, three letters of recommendation from persons familiar with the applicant's intellectual and/or design abilities, an academic transcript, a 500-word personal statement, a portfolio of creative work, and a non-refundable application fee.
-As the program curriculum includes rigorous reading and writing requirements, international students who were educated in non-English-speaking countries must submit current standardized test scores certifying English language ability.
+All applications must include a curriculum vitae, three letters of recommendation from persons familiar with the applicant's intellectual and design abilities, an academic transcript, a 500-word personal statement, a portfolio of creative work, and a non-refundable application fee.

+As the program curriculum includes rigorous reading and writing requirements, students who were educated in non-English-speaking countries must submit current standardized test scores certifying English language ability.
 The IBT TOEFL minimum score is 79.
 Students educated outside the United States should also arrange for an authorized agency to submit an evaluation of their non-U.S. credentials.
 The deadline for the receipt of applications is January.